Supplements and the elderly — what helps, what's harmless, what's dangerous

 The Right Approach to Supplements

-The right approach to supplements for older adults is evidence-based and skeptical.
+An evidence-based, skeptical approach protects your parent's health and their wallet.
 Some supplements help.
 Most are harmless but unnecessary.
 Some are actually dangerous.
 Your parent deserves to know which category each supplement falls into, and to make informed choices about what's worth taking and what's worth stopping.

 Ask yourself these questions about each supplement your parent takes: Is there solid evidence it helps?
 Could it interact dangerously with medications?
 Is your parent actually deficient in this nutrient?
 Is your parent taking a safe dose?
 Are they paying too much for something that might not help?